 Finding the balance

-Deploy-to-dwell ratios have also declined.
-In 2013, the Air Force was concerned that about 10 percent of airmen who deployed were facing deploy-dwell rates of about 1:1, meaning they were spending almost as long at war as they were at home.
+And dDwell-deploy Deploy-to-dwell ratios have also declined.
+In 2013, the Air Force was concerned that about 10 percent of airmen who deployed were facing deploy-dwell dwell-deploy rates of about 1:1, meaning they were spending almost as long at war as they were at home.

 This set off alarm bells throughout the service.
-Airmen and leaders alike worried that deployed airmen would not have enough time to rest, recuperate and retrain at home and would burn out.
-The Air Force that year said it wanted to get deploy-dwell ratios down to 1:2 at most, so airmen deploying for six months would then have a full year at home.
+Airmen and leaders alike worried that deployed airmen would not have enough time to rest, recuperate and retrain and resupply at home and would burn out.
+The Air Force that year said it wanted to get dwell-deploy-dwell ratios down to 1:2 at most, so airmen deploying for six months would then have a full year at home before deploying for six monthsyears.

-Cody said the Air Force’s 2014 force management restructuring, which cut thousands of airmen from overmanned career fields, helped lessen the pace of deployments.
-Those cuts, he noted, allowed the service to add airmen to career fields stressed from deployments.
-The Air Force is also trying to increase the training of airmen in drone-related career fields to bolster their ranks and lessen the deployment burden on existing airmen, he said.
+Cody said that part of what helped lessen the pace of deployments was the Air Force’s 2014 force management restructuring, which cut thousands of airmen from overmanned career fields, helped lessen the pace of deployments.
+Those cuts, he noted, allowed the service to add airmen to some career fields that were stressed from deployments.
+The Air Force is also trying to increase the training of airmen in droneRPA-related career fields to bolster their ranks and lessen the deployment burden on existing airmen, he said.

 A different kind of combat

-Cody and other Air Force officials agree that the decline in deployment rates since 2013 is also due to the reduction in combat operations in Afghanistan, which lessened the need for the Air Force to send support airmen abroad.
+And Cody and other Air Force officials agreed that the decline in deployment rates since 2013 is also due to the reduction in combat operations in Afghanistan, which lessened the need for the Air Force to send support airmen abroad.

 For example, said Michael Dery, installation deployment officer for the 92nd Air Refueling Wing at Fairchild, mission support airmen such as security forces, contracting, logistics and EOD there were deploying at about a 1:1 rate.
 But today, those airmen usually have at least a year at home between six-month deployments.